 Off-Site Data Collection.
 Hourly temperature readings spanning the entirety of the two summer monitoring periods were collected from two nearby weather stations in Bridgeport and Hartford.
-In the subsequent regression analysis, these data were matched to specific sites and used to model the power/temperature response of each central air conditioner.
+In the subsequent regression analysis, these data were matched to specific sites (Bridgeport to towns adjacent to the shoreline and Hartford all others) and used to model the power/temperature response of each central air conditioner.

 Sample attrition in analysis and data cleaning